jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 You can also use SQL functions including aggregate functions while working with ORMs.
 We can create [`Function`](https://docs.sqlalchemy.org/en/20/core/functions.html#sqlalchemy.sql.functions.Function) objects by using the [`func`](https://docs.sqlalchemy.org/en/20/core/sqlelement.html#sqlalchemy.sql.expression.func) object, which acts as a factory.

-Let's use the `SUM()` function to get the total cost of an order in the SQL query itself, rather than us doing it in Python.
+Let's use the `SUM()` function to get the total cost of an order in the SQL query itself, rather than querying the individual items prices and summing them up in Python.

 ```py
 from sqlalchemy.sql import func